Thermally accessible broadband soliton microcombs in silicon carbide enabled by dynamic polarization control: Results

 \subsection{Device design and passive characterization}

 To implement the proposed thermal compensation scheme for robust soliton generation, precise engineering and characterization of the TE and TM mode families are essential.
 The racetrack microresonators were fabricated on a 430-nm-thick 4H SiC-on-insulator (SiCOI) sample using the optimized electron beam lithography \cite{Kim2023DesignPhotonics,Zheng2019High-quality-factorResonators} followed by reactive ion etching \cite{Zheng2019High-qualityCarbide-on-insulator}, the resulting sidewall angle is approximately 80\textdegree, as shown in the scanning electron microscope (SEM) images in Fig.~\ref{fig:2}(a).
+The waveguide geometry, with a top width of 1.05 \textmu m, is designed to firstly meet two key conditions: providing tailored dispersion for each mode family and suppressing strong TE-TM modal coupling \cite{Ye2023RobustMicroresonators}.
+Although the waveguide supports multiple spatial modes for each polarization, an Euler-bend racetrack design is employed to ensure effective single-mode operation of the microresonator \cite{Zheng2025EngineeredMicrocombs}.
+The bus-to-resonator coupling is realized using a symmetric directional coupler with a 440 nm gap and a 30 \textmu m coupling length.
 The 1000-\textmu m-long cavity yields FSRs of approximately 108.4 GHz and 101.3 GHz for the fundamental TE and TM modes, respectively.
-This slight FSR difference facilitates the identification of the TE and TM modes with small detuning at the target wavelength, thereby enabling controlled thermal compensation.
-The waveguide geometry, with a top width of around 1.05 \textmu m, is designed to meet two key requirements: providing tailored dispersion for each mode family and minimizing undesired TE-TM mode coupling.

-Fig.~\ref{fig:2}(b) presents the measured transmission spectra of the fundamental TE\textsubscript{00} (green) and TM\textsubscript{00} (red) modes.
-The integrated dispersion, defined as $D_{\text{int}}(\mu) = \omega_{\mu} - (\omega_{0} + D_{1}\mu)$, is extracted from the transmission spectra and plotted in Figs. ~\ref{fig:2}(c) and ~\ref{fig:2}(d).
-Here, $\mu$ represents the mode index relative to the pump mode ($\mu = 0$), $\omega_{\mu}$ is the resonance frequency, and $D_{1}/2\pi$ denotes the FSR at the pump frequency.
-The TE mode is engineered to exhibit anomalous dispersion (second-order dispersion parameter is $D_2 / 2\pi = 0.93\pm0.02~\mathrm{MHz}$), a precondition for the formation of bright Kerr solitons.
-Conversely, the TM mode is designed with large normal dispersion ($D_2 / 2\pi = -6.28~\pm0.07~\mathrm{MHz}$) to suppress optical parametric oscillation, ensuring the TM mode remains only for thermal compensation.
-All quoted uncertainties represent 95\% confidence intervals derived from the covariance matrix of the polynomial fit to the measured resonance frequencies.
+The FSR difference ensures that a pair of TE and TM resonances exhibits the appropriate spectral separation required for thermal compensation.
+It also determines the spectral location of the resonance pair and can be engineered with sub-GHz precision by tailoring the waveguide dimensions.
+For instance, in our design, the FSR difference varies by less than 0.2 GHz and 0.1 GHz for ±5 \textdegree sidewall angle and ±30 nm waveguide width variations, respectively.